 We are joined by Liesl, an old friend of Sally’s and known to many of the others – she’s driven down from Hereford to paddle.
 She is officially the most qualified paddler present: a level 5 coach.
 What with three level 3 coaches and a level 5 coach, Richard and I (the relative novices) are in good hands should we get into trouble (was going to say ‘hot water’ but its not, it’s cold brr).

+WE all get on by sliding down the snowy bank – excellent seal launch.
 And ferry glide across to the far bank.
 Warm up time.
 The river flows fast and we soon get to the top of Mill Falls – Chris gets out to reccy while we wait in an eddy at the top – It’s mostly washed out (you can normally see lots of rocks!) and it’s a straightforward bounce down standing waves on river left.
 River right is to be avoided – not at all nice.
 Check out the expression on my face.
 Hilarious - I look like I've been punched in the mouth!And in this picture, Richard comes on down.

+What a fab weekend and I’m soooooo glad I didn’t chicken out.
+I wouldn't have missed it for the world.
 Must get roof rack and paddle more.
 Thanks, Sal, for organising this so well - Brilliant accommodation, food, drink, brilliant weather, excellent company!
 I'm so glad you talked me in to it.

 Thursday, February 08, 2007